About individual therapy

 All therapists work a little differently depending on their training, their type of licensure, and their own life experiences.
-I am a solution focused therapist.
+I am a solution-focused therapist.
 I use a structured approach that is psychoeducational, psychodynamic, practical and compassionate.
 My goal is to provide effective interventions while facilitating long-term change.
-For clients who are able to commit to twice a week for counseling it is very effective for intensive work and accountability.
+For clients who are able to commit to counseling two or three times a week, it is very effective for intensive work and accountability.

 What to expect first few sessions

-It will save a lot of time if you complete the New Client paperwork and bring it with you to your first appointment.
+Your first session will be 75 minutes, that is how much time is needed to complete the intake and discuss your therapy goals.
+It will save time if you complete the new client paperwork to bring with you to your first appointment.
 Completing the paperwork is a suggestion, but if it feels overwhelming, don’t worry, we will go through it together.
 The first thing we will do together is go over limits of confidentiality, legalities of therapy, insurance, payment, and professional releases.

 Your first session will be the details of what is bringing you to therapy and what you hope will be different in your life as a result.
 I will draw a genogram also known as a family map which will provide me with a lot of useful information about who you are and how you grew up.
 Your family of origin plays a significant role in your how you feel about yourself, how your world view has been framed, and how you interact with people.